Security

 Addresses Involved

-• Osmosis Funder: osmo16wynag7xgfy35sp8c5ls25c0je7dydmvvsmppj
+Osmosis Funder:

-• Ethereum Funder: 0xD5120B0857CB01CB897B57AEf4a4C4d22dD09A42
+Ethereum Funder:

 This initial amount was utilized to initiate the attack and start the fund duplication at a relatively high level so that it didn’t take too many iterations to extract all of the available funds from the chain.
 They then swapped these initial funds into the gas tokens (AXL and LUNA) of the target chains used to orchestrate the attack.

-The next step of the process was to upload the malicious contract used to manipulate the IBC timeouts as code id 3114and then subsequently instantiate the contract two times.
+and then subsequently instantiate the contract two times.
 It is unknown why the attacker instantiated the contract twice and only used one instance for the attack.
-The contract was created with the label “pool-test”.
-The attacker waited roughly 20 minutes and then began the exploit.
+The contract was created with the label “pool-test

 During the attack

 Over the course of the next 3 hours the exploiter was able to repeatedly execute the attack sequence.
 With each iteration, they would double the funds sent in the IBC transfer.
-Periodically, they would exfiltrate funds through various avenues such as Axelar, Squid Router, Noble, and the Skip API
+Periodically, they would exfiltrate funds through various avenues such as Axelar, Squid Router, Noble, and the Skip API.

 The attacker targeted assets on the Terra blockhain with the most amount of liquidity, so this sequence generally went to USDC, USDT, WBTC, and then ASTRO.
 Ultimately this attack was limited to the amount of these tokens that were transfered over IBC into Terra at the time.